 Lounges give you a place to relax and enjoy comfortable seating.
 While you wait, you can enjoy complimentary non-alcoholic beverages, snacks, and free WiFi.

-The lounges also have bathrooms for the passenger’s convenience and to freshen up.
+The lounges also have bathrooms for the passenger’s convenience and freshen up.
 As the lounges are updated, USB charging stations are more plentiful, along with outlets for computers.

 Attendants can assist with reservations, ticketing, and local information.
 Features and amenities will vary at each station.
 Often they mark your tickets when you enter so you can come and go as you need.